Avg: 2.5 from 4 votes

-Approach - The first pitch of this climb is probably the same as Bonsai (see that climb for the approach description) and then from the top of the "Bonsai Super-Slab" it probably coincides with the climb "Super Slab" for 50 ft to a P1 belay shared with "Super Slab". ( Pitons & bolt at this belay, the lowest piton is original from Super Slab's FA in 1973.)
+Approach - The first pitch of this climb is probably the same as Bonsai (see that climb for the approach description) and then from the top of the "Bonsai Super-Slab" it probably coincides with the climb "Super Slab" for 50 ft to the P1 belay shared with "Super Slab". ( Piton & bolts at this belay, the piton is original from Super Slab's FA in 1973.)

 However, it is possible to easily climb from the right end of the Tsunami Ledge to this belay: it is about 60 ft up and to the right at the base of a left-curving flake that turns into an arch.
 About 15-20 ft above the flake is a 2 ft pine tree, similar to the "Bonsai Tree", and maybe just as old!
 (I.e. 50+ years, please take care!]

 P1 - (As climbed by FA party) Climb the first pitch of Bonsai.
-(5.9- R/X) Where Bonsai goes right and up (at the Bonsai tree), join Super Slab and continue on a rising traverse to the left for 50 +/- ft to the belay (fixed pins) at the base of left-facing flake, a few feet right of an intrusion of quartz.
+(5.8 to 5.9- R/X) Where Bonsai goes right and up (at the Bonsai tree), join Super Slab and continue on a rising traverse up and to the left for another 50 +/- ft to the Super Slab / CWD belay at the base of left-facing flake, a few feet right of an intrusion of quartz.
 125 +/- ft.

 ALTERNATELY- Climb 60 ft up and right from the end of the Tsunami ledge to the belay at the end of P1.
 60-70 ft 5.2

-P2 - Climb directly up, passing to the left of the tiny pine tree, and headed for a 4" arching "overlap".
+P2 - Climb directly up, passing to the left* of the tiny pine tree, and headed for a 4" arching "overlap".
 Upon reaching it, step left ( crux, somehow Susan got gear in!?) then over it at the obvious step.
 Now easily up to a dbl bolt anchor (slightly left, and about 50 ftdirectlybelow a prominent crack in the huge horizontal flake above the slab ) or continue to the trees.
-90ft to anchor, 125 +/- ft to trees 5.8+ / 5.9- X [ * Note: the bolt-line to the right is the climb "V2" (5.6) ]
+90ft to anchor, 140 +/- ft to trees 5.8+ / 5.9- X [ * Note: the bolt-line to the right is the climb "V2" (5.6) ]